Romain Faivre: Lorient (loan)

 On 28 January 2023, Faivre joined Lorient on loan for the remainder of the 2022–23 season.

 Bournemouth

 On 13 July 2023, Lyon announced the sale of Faivre to Premier League club Bournemouth for €15 million plus 10% of a potential future transfer.
 Bournemouth announced that the player had signed a long-term contract, and would spend the 2023–24 season on loan at feeder club Lorient.

 Lorient (second loan)

 On 13 July 2023, Lorient announced the signing of Faivre on a season-long loan deal, without an option to buy.
-He was recalled to Bournemouth on 30 January 2024.
+He was recalled by Bournemouth on 30 January 2024.

+Auxerre (loan)

+On 16 January 2026, Faivre joined Ligue 1 side Auxerre on loan until the end of the season.

 Personal life

 Born in France, Faivre is of Algerian descent through his mother.